mathwhiz1212/proxmox-notes/ZFS.md

 `zfs set atime=off hardpool`

+## RAIDz

+To create a RAIDz[RAID 5 equivalent) array:

+`zpool create hardpool raidz /dev/sdb /dev/sdc /dev/sdd`

+You can also use `sdb sdc sdd` instead of `/dev/sdb /dev/sdc /dev/sdd`

 ### On physical nodes:

 If testing on consumer SSDs, see this SSD wear-reduction script.
 I'd recommend running the commands one-by-one ONLY when you understand what they do and can choose what to do and not do.
 The defaults are preferable if you don't understand what you're doing: